Skip to main content

 • Choose healthier options when eating out by selecting foods that are baked, broiled or grilled.

 Dietary fiber is found in fruits, vegetables, beans, lentils and whole grains.
-These nutrient-dense foods provide two types of dietary fiber, soluble and insoluble.
-Both types are important for good health.
 Getting adequate amounts of dietary fiber from a variety of foods is important for everyone.

-• Eat a variety of different colored fruits and veggies.
+• Eating a variety of different colored fruits and veggies

-• Shift to more plant-based or vegetarian meals by including protein sources like beans, lentils and soy foods.
+• Including more plant-based or vegetarian meals with protein sources such as beans, lentils and soy

-• Focus on whole forms of produce, which includes fresh, frozen, canned and dried varieties.
+• Focusing on whole forms of produce, including fresh, frozen, canned and dried varieties, rather than juices

 Whole grains also are a great way to get the benefits of dietary fiber:

-• Make sure the food label on your bread says 100% whole-grain or lists a whole grain as one of the first ingredients.
+• Make sure the food label on bread says 100% whole-grain or lists a whole grain as one of the first ingredients

-• Limit refined carbohydrates, especially sources of added sugars, such as sweets and sugar-sweetened beverages.
+• Limit refined carbohydrates, especially sources of added sugars, such as desserts and sugar-sweetened beverages

-One note of caution: as you increase your fiber intake, also increase your intake of water.
+One note of caution: As you increase your fiber intake, also increase the amount of water you drink.
 This will help to reduce your risk of becoming constipated.
 If you find it difficult to get enough dietary fiber daily through your foods, ask your health care provider before considering a fiber supplement.

 Find a Nutrition Expert